Epgor/Epgor/README.md

-- 👋 Hi, I’m @Epgor :leo:
+👋 Hi, I’m @Epgor :leo:
-- 👀 I’m interested in
+👀 I’m interested in
 -     Python
-- :office: I work as a
+:office: I work as a
 -     Full Stack Software Engineer (.NET + Angular/React)
-- 🌱 I’m currently learning
+🌱 I’m currently learning
 -     .NET
 -     GitActions
-- 💞️ I’m a proud  a corporate rat :trollface:
+💞️ Lazy one
-- 📫 How to reach me
+📫 How to reach me
-      Email: bwi@scalepoint.com
+-     Email: bwi@scalepoint.com

 <!---
 Epgor/Epgor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.